If you grow tomatoes, you have almost certainly run afoul of the fungus that causes the disease known as early blight.

 - Cracked Fruit on the Vine: Are Split Tomatoes Safe to Eat?

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Product photos via Arbico Organics, Bonide, and Serenade.
+Product photos via Arbico Organics and Bonide.
 Uncredited photos: Shutterstock.

 About Helga George, PhD